Xilmi/Rotp-Fusion/DetailedChanges.md

 2025.03.31 (Xilmi)
 - Improved accuracy of beam weapon fire power estimation.
+- The AI will no longer interrupt building a colonizer to squeeze out repellant-fighters.
+Those are nice to have but not crucial enough to delay a colony-ship.

 2025.03.30 (BR)
 - Added an option for armed auto-colonizer to guard or not their colonies.
 (If tagged as Attack, they will always guard.)